Dog with Diplomatic Instincts

 I have Netrunner which has a KDE Desktop.

-There better application available with Debian.
+However, here are better applications available with Debian.

 OBS studio and KDNlive.

-Maintaining an Iso is a full time job not a part time job.
+Maintaining an Iso Image is a full time job not a part time job.
 I am making these comments as a long time Linux User and I am not at all involved in Linux Development, in my twilight years.

 AV Linux MX Edition